 Kristi began rowing in middle school with OARS.
 She went on to row for four years in high school, earned a Division 1 college scholarship and rowed for four years for the University of North Carolina at Chapel Hill.
 She was captain her senior year.
-Kristi is excited to join GAR and can’t wait to teach her middle schoolers to love the sport of rowing!
+Kristi is excited about teaching her middle schoolers to love the sport of rowing!